Understanding User Prototypes

 Goal: e.g., “increase first-time purchase”

-Content blocks: hero, nav, product grid, trust signals
+Content blocks: Hero, navigation, product grid, trust signals

-Constraints: mobile-first, a11y basics, UK English, express checkout
+Constraints: Mobile-first, accessibility basics, UK English, express checkout

-and it outputs draft layouts you can edit: simple frames with boxes for images, headings, CTAs, and notes.
-You can then iterate by asking for alternatives (“more product-led,” “less text,” “move reviews up”) too
+The output includes draft layouts you can edit.
+These are simple frames with boxes for images, headings, CTAs, and notes.
+You can iterate by asking for alternatives (“more product-led,” “less text,” “move reviews up”).

-For the same example business mentioned earlier, your sample prompt for a mobile app offering specialty coffee might be as follows:
+For the same specialty coffee business, your sample prompt for a mobile app might be:

 You are a senior UX designer.
-Generate a mobile-first, low-fi wireframe for the homepage of a UK D2C specialty coffee brand.
-Goal: drive a first purchase of a 250g bag or a subscription.
+Generate a mobile-first, low-fidelity wireframe for the homepage of a UK D2C specialty coffee brand.
+Goal: Drive a first purchase of a 250g bag or a subscription.
 Personas: Coffee Enthusiast, Subscription Seeker.
-Must-have sections (in order): Announcement bar (free delivery threshold).
-Header (logo left, search, basket, account; compact nav).
-Hero (1-sentence value prop; primary CTA “Shop Beans”; secondary “Find My Coffee” quiz).
-Featured Beans 2×2 grid (image placeholder, name, tasting notes, price, one-click Add).
-“Help Me Choose” mini-wizard (brew method, roast, flavour) → filtered PLP.
-Subscription explainer (save %, flexible cadence, pause/skip).
-Trust signals (star rating, roast-date freshness, certifications, roaster story).
-Content rows (Brew Guides, Gifts, Best Sellers).
-Newsletter (small).
-Footer.
-Constraints: a11y-friendly, minimal copy placeholders, avoid brand styling, clear CTAs.
+Must-have sections (in order): Announcement bar (free delivery threshold), Header (logo left, search, basket, account; compact navigation), Hero (1-sentence value proposition; primary CTA “Shop Beans”; secondary “Find My Coffee” quiz), Featured Beans 2×2 grid (image placeholder, name, tasting notes, price, one-click Add), “Help Me Choose” mini-wizard (brew method, roast, flavour) → filtered product listing page, Subscription explainer (save %, flexible cadence, pause/skip), Trust signals (star rating, roast-date freshness, certifications, roaster story), Content rows (Brew Guides, Gifts, Best Sellers), Newsletter (small), Footer.
+Constraints: Accessibility-friendly, minimal copy placeholders, avoid brand styling, clear CTAs.
 Output: (1) numbered list of sections with brief annotations, (2) a simple box layout diagram per section (text labels only), (3) a second variant that is “subscription-led” (subscription strip above hero).

 AI models like Anthropic’s Claude, OpenAI’s GPT-5, and similar LLM-based design assistants can now help product managers and designers generate end-to-end prototypes of digital applications—from concept to interactive mock-ups—by combining natural-language prompts, structured UI descriptions, and auto-generated assets or code.